Richard Bruynel Research Prize

 SELECTION PROCESS

 • The Prizes Committee will consider the nominations against the criteria and intent of the donor for the prize.
-The Committee may recommend to Council:

 • no prize, or